 - The first ever Chief Human Resources Officer for the Civil Service has been appointed (Action 7).

-- 24 open policy debates have been held to date involving policy networks of practitioners, academics and experts in a range of policy issues (Action 22).
+- 24 open policy debates were held to date involving policy networks of practitioners, academics and experts in a range of policy issues (Action 22).

 - A shared learning and development model was agreed in Q2 2015.
-A new core common suite of learning and development programmes is nearing completion and a design of a new skills matrix has commenced (Action 9).
+A new core common suite of learning and development programmes was completed and a design of a new skills matrix was commenced (Action 9).

 The Civil Service Renewal Plan bookmarked 6 priority Actions for delivery within the ‘first 200 days’: